jmankoff/interaction/assignments/undo.md

 When the user draws on screen (by clicking and dragging inside the `DrawingView`, this adds a new `StrokeView` to the interface.
-Notice that the `Undo` button is now visible instead of visible because there is an action to undo.
+Notice that the `Undo` button is now visible instead of invisible because there is an action to undo.

 <div class="mermaid">